HugoBlox/theme-academic-cv/content/authors/tiagoboldt/_index.md

 # education:
 #   courses:
-#   - course: PhD in Software Engineering
+#   - course: PhD (Cum Laude) in Software Engineering
 #     institution: Faculty of Engineering University of Porto
 #     year: awaiting defense
 #   - course: MSc in Informatics and Computation